 Do you have problems sleeping 3 or more times a week?

-It's a good idea to talk with your doctor about these concerns.
+It's a good idea to talk with your doctor about any of the questions you answered "yes" to.
 He or she might ask you to keep a sleep journal to track your symptoms and habits.
 It could reveal that your difficulties are related to lifestyle, such as drinking too much caffeine.